gyp2847399255/deepfold-bench/README.md

 > **Note**: The executable originates from [Virgo](https://github.com/sunblaze-ucb/Virgo), and we're directly utilizing it here.

-For the final evaluation result of Virgo, it's essential to sum the results from the Rust implementation and the GKR.
+For the final evaluation result of DeepFold and Virgo, it's essential to sum the results from the Rust implementation and the GKR.
 This summation is a manual process.